ndierckx/NOVOPlasty/README.md

 **25/01/17**
 - SEED RETRIEVAL bug update, 2.3.1 was not completely fixed, 2.3.2 should never get stuck at at the seed retrieval
 - SEED RETRIEVAL bug is fixed, if the assembly got stuck at seed retrieval use version from 2.3.1 (update use 2.3.2)
 - More accurate assembly of erroneous single nucleotide repeat regions.
-**24/01/17**
-- Fixed several bugs
-- Reduced cross assembly of choroplast and plant mitochondrial sequences.
 **04/01/17**
 - Improved assembly of duplicated and repetitive regions.
 - 'chloro' setting is replaced by the 'chloro2' setting (now the only options are 'chloro' and 'mito')